Talking with Your Manager About Flexible Working

-As pandemic restrictions begin to lift, many organisations will need to begin drafting strategies for resuming their usual business practices.
+As pandemic restrictions begin to lift, many organizations will need to begin drafting strategies for resuming their usual business practices.
 The strategy may include employers requesting their staff to return to the workplace.

 Asking for a non-traditional working arrangement

 Even before the pandemic, you may have considered a non-traditional working arrangement, such as remote work or a flexible schedule, but have been apprehensive about raising the issue.
-The good news is that your organisation may now see how well your adjusted arrangement has worked and be more amenable to your request.
-So, now may be the time to have the flexible-working conversation.
+The good news is that your organization may now see how well your adjusted arrangement has worked and be more amenable to your request.
+So, now may be the time to have the flexible working conversation.